-- Physical bullying e.g. hitting, punching, kicking, obstructing, scratching, spitting, tripping, pushing, hurting or intimidating another person.
+- Physical bullying e.g. hitting, punching, kicking, obstructing, scratching, spitting, tripping, pushing or intimidating others.
 Damaging, stealing or hiding personal belongings is also a form of physical bullying. - Psychological bullying is when words or actions are used to cause psychological harm.
-Examples of psychological bullying include name-calling, insults, teasing or making fun of someone because of their actions, appearance, physical characteristics or cultural background. - Indirect bullying is harder to recognise and often carried out without the knowledge of the student who is being attacked.
+Examples of psychological bullying include name calling, teasing or making fun of someone because of their actions, appearance, physical characteristics or cultural background. - Indirect bullying is harder to recognise and often carried out without the knowledge of the student who is being attacked.
 It is designed to harm someone's social reputation and/or cause humiliation.